PerfectlySoft/PerfectDocs/guide/gettingStartedFromScratch.md

 swift package generate-xcodeproj
 ```

-Open the generated file "PerfectTemplate.xcodeproj" and add the following to the library search part for the project (not just the target):
+Open the generated file "PerfectTemplate.xcodeproj" and add the following to the "Library Search Paths" for the project (not just the target):

 ```
 $(PROJECT_DIR) - Recursive